 - Your ministry belongs to Christ

-Note: 3) & 4) are part of one primary section focused on the sovereignty of God over human affairs, and particularly over the lives of believers.
+Point of Clarification: 3) & 4) are part of one primary section focused on the sovereignty of God over human affairs, and particularly over the lives of believers.
 However, I have broken the section into two preaching parts because all of the material cannot be covered adequately in one sermon.

 5) 1:27-30: United in the Proclamation & Defense of the Gospel

 - The call to collectively defend and proclaim the gospel

 - Your perseverance in gospel proclamation is a sign of your salvation

 - Suffering for the gospel is a gracious gift from Christ